 The module will strengthen reading and writing skills and will also reinforce the communicative skills acquired during previous study of the Spanish language.
 Students will gain further insights into the culture and civilisation of Spanish-speaking countries.
 The module will offer a more advanced study of language structure and syntax, and will concentrate on using the target language for discussing and analysing aspects of the Spanish-speaking society.

 By the end of the module, students should be able to:

-- understand and produce the main ideas of complex text on concrete and abstract topics
+- understand the main ideas and some detail of complex texts on concrete and abstract topics.

-- write clear detailed text on a wide range of subjects; explain viewpoints on topical issues, giving advantages and disadvantages
+- write clear, detailed texts on a wide range of subjects; explain viewpoints on topical issues.

 This module will cover items such as: giving advice; describing anecdotes in the past; expressing commands; making promises; expresing wishes; talking about hypothesis; making predictions; giving opinions; justifying actions; expressing agreement and disagreement.

 This module will cover items such as: the past tenses (preterit, present perfect, imperfect, pluperfect), the future tense, the conditional, direct and idirect object pronouns, the subjunctive.